 This process actually entails cutting through the vehicle’s unibody or frame, and it affects its structural integrity.
 Does this sound risky to you?
 That’s because it IS unsafe!
 But sadly, it isn’t against the law!
 It’s a widespread incident.

 So the bottom line is – if you were to be in a traffic accident – look out!
-Find out if the shop makes use of OEM (original equipment manufacturer) components, or lesser quality “aftermarket” parts.
+Find out if the shop makes use of OEM (original equipment manufacturer) components or lesser quality “aftermarket” parts.
 And if the shop performs “clipping” … don’t even consider using them!

 NTSB Highlights Safety Issues Related To Sleep Disorders

 By raising awareness about the importance of sleep and the need for operators to be screened and, if needed, treated for sleep disorders, the Board hopes to decrease the number of accidents attributable to fatigue.
-In an effort to further highlight and share information on the significant role fatigue plays in transportation safety, the Safety Board has developed a two-day course designed to bring together federal and commercial transportation officials, law enforcement officers, and other interested parties to discuss the topic at the NTSB Academy in Ashburn, Virginia.
+In an effort to further highlight and share information on the significant role fatigue plays in transportation safety, the Safety Board has developed a two-day course designed to bring together federal and commercial transportation officials, law enforcement officers, and other interested parties to discuss the topic at the NTSB Academy.

 Any driver that was not at fault for an accident should expect to be fully compensated, for all of his or her medical bills.
 In addition to that, the victimized driver should receive recompense for all the repairs necessary to bring their damaged vehicle back to the condition it was in before the accident.

-However, the process of doing that can be extremely lengthy, with moments of frustration and anxiety, especially when an insurance company refuses to pay medical bills or send the funds to have the Boat repaired.
-This is why it is necessary to hire a competent Boat Accident Lawyer.
+However, the process of doing that can be extremely lengthy, with moments of frustration and anxiety, especially when an insurance company refuses to pay medical bills or send the funds to have the boat repaired.
+This is why it is necessary to hire a competent boat Accident Lawyer.
 He or she will represent their clients to achieve the compensation that every victim of the accident is entitled to

 Settling the Case

-A Boat accident attorney in Philadelphia will build the case strong enough to take it to trial in a court of law.
+A Boat accident attorney will build the case strong enough to take it to trial in a court of law.
 However, long before the trial is scheduled, each represented party (the attorneys) usually will meet with the opposing side to discuss settling the case out of court.
 Both sides typically calculate the amount of pain and suffering that has been endured by the victim along with the seriousness of the damage inflicted on the vehicle or other property.